AlirezaMiraliakbar/ReactSolver/README.md

 ```
 ## Verfication

-The models and mathematical methods used in ReactSolver are verified using commertial softwares of COMSOL Multiphysics^(C) v6.1 and MATLAB(C) R2022b
+The models and mathematical methods used in ReactSolver are verified using commertial softwares of COMSOL Multiphysics &copy v6.1 and MATLAB &copy R2022b